Consider Setting Up an Asset Protection Trust in Massachusetts and Pennsylvania

 Benefits of Creating a Domestic Asset Protection Trust

-One of the key words that define an asset protection trust is “irrevocable”.
+One of the key words that define an asset protection trust is “irrevocable” (we will explain further benefits in the section on lifetime trust definition).
 This means that once the settlor has created it, the trust cannot be undone and its provisions canceled.
 It also means that the assets placed in the trust are intangible.

 Thus, the assets placed in a lifetime trust are protected from: